 HW: During connected mode, UE is not required to re-sync with SSB.

 Option 2: Depends on JCE performance considering the phase tolerance and/or gNB frequency offset compensation accuracy during the duration even within a sync periodicity.
-(MTK, QC, HW)
+(MTK, QC, HW, ZTE)

 Option 3: Less than 32 slots (32 is the max number of repetitions agreed in RAN1) (CTC)